 KABA-SD is pleased to announce the recipients of the 2014 KABA-SD Bar Exam Scholarships.
 The decision for KABA-SD’s Scholarship Committee was very difficult this year, as it was faced with a number of deserving applicants, all of whom KABA-SD has great confidence are headed for meaningful careers and much success.
 After reviewing each candidate’s written application materials, conducting personal interviews, and conferring with references, Scholarship Committee has decided to award this year’s KABA-SD Bar Scholarships to Jin Hee Park and Christina Tantoy:

-Jin Hee Park obtained a degree in Oriental Medicine from Ewha Womans University in Korea.
+Jin Hee Park obtained her undergraduate and masters degrees from Ewha Womans University in Korea as well as a degree from the Pacific College of Oriental Medicine.
 Now a third year at Cal Western, she hopes to pursue a career in healthcare law.
 Jin Hee is currently KABA’s Cal Western Student Representative.
 She is also acting as Co-Vice President of the Health Law Society and serves as President of the Christian Legal Society, while also managing to volunteer for activities in support of her two young children.
 Having assisted at the Legal Aid Society of San Diego, the Christian Legal Aid Clinic, and now the start-up clinic for the Korean community being organized by Esther Hyun, Jin Hee would like to continue contributing to diverse communities by by volunteering through Legal Aid Clinics after law school.
 With what the Committee saw as exceptional dedication and hard work, KABA-SD is excited to share that Jin Hee will be graduating from Cal Western in only 2 1/2 years.
 Our hats off to Jin Hee!